 Course selection (previously called “pre-enrollment”) is important to help us plan for upcoming terms.

 What is it?
 Course selection is when you make your best guess about which courses (if any) you want to take in a future term.
 This information is vital for our planning purposes.
 We need to know how many sections to create, how many professors and TAs to assign, etc.

 When is it?
-Course selection occurs one term before you take courses.
+Course selection occurs one term before you take the courses.
 In the spring, you select courses for the fall.
 In the winter, you select courses for the spring, etc.

 What are the benefits?
 Students who participate in course selection are automatically enrolled in those courses before the drop/add period begins.
 You have a very good chance of getting the courses you signed up for.
 If you miss course selection, you can only choose from the left-over courses.

 We can divide the time leading up to taking a course into the following time periods:

-- Course selection: One term before you start courses, you choose the courses you want to take.
+- Course selection: One term before you start your courses, you choose the courses you want to take.

 - Sectioning: The Registrar’s Office places you into specific course sections.